Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 Some functions on the Portal, such as forms, require Adobe Reader 11 or above to be installed; therefore, these functions cannot be accessed on mobile devices.

-We also recommend that you have the latest version of your browser and Adobe Reader installed so you can take advantage of the highest level of security and functionality.
+We recommend that you have the latest version of your browser and Adobe Reader installed so you can take advantage of the highest level of security and functionality.

 The Portal uses Secure Sockets Layer (SSL) technology to ensure that transactions are secure.
 If you receive a network access or error message, please check with your system administrator to ensure that the Portal is available from your network.